chnoblouch/aethervr/README.md

 AetherVR can be used to play SteamVR games by using [OpenComposite](https://gitlab.com/znixian/OpenOVR) as a translation layer from OpenVR calls to OpenXR calls.
-You should be able to install AetherVR and OpenComposite on your system and it should Just Work.
+You should be able to install AetherVR and OpenComposite on your system and it should _Just Work_.

 ## Architecture